Problem Package Format

 It is an error to provide any of the float_relative_tolerance, float_absolute_tolerance, or float_tolerance arguments more than once, or to provide a float_tolerance alongside float_relative_tolerance and/or float_absolute_tolerance.

-If no floating point tolerance has been set, floating point tokens are treated just like any other token and have to match exactly.
+If no floating-point tolerance has been set, floating-point tokens are treated just like any other token and must match exactly.

 Invocation